quantumgc/quantumgc/README.md

 My work touches on many different aspects of geometry, but mainly focuses on Abelian gauge theories and vector bundles on Riemann surfaces.
 I also perform numerical experiments to inform my work, repositories for this are kept here.

-- 🔭 Dynamics of vortices on Riemann surfaces in the dissolving and large degree limits.
+- 🔭 Dynamics of vortices on Riemann surfaces.
-- 📫 I keep an up to date [list](https://ac.qntm.moe/#contact) of ways to contact me over on my personal webpage
+- 📫 I keep an up to date [list](https://ac.qntm.moe) of ways to contact me over on my personal webpage